 We teach Music because it is one of the great art forms and a truly global language to which, we believe, all students should have access.
 The skills it delivers have huge transferable value and they will help you be successful in your lives.
-Being able to appreciate and perform music will enrich you as a person.
+Being able to appreciate and perform music will enrich you as a person Music is found in every of you as a person.
 Music is found in every culture in the world and it helps create a sense of personal identify and allows you to express yourself: we celebrate human diversity by studying music from different cultures and traditions.